-glass slides between and beyond two events: the death of a close friend of mine in an accident in Mexico, and a mysterious illness that left me unable to walk for much of the next year.
+glass focuses on two events: the death of a close friend of mine in a horrific accident in Mexico, and a mysterious illness that left me in chronic pain and unable to walk well for much of the next year.
+It also roams freely over memories from various times, as I did when I was lying my sickbed.

 What other people say: